 I have house bunnies who keep me on my toes and I play ice hockey for the Nottingham Knights in my spare time.

-I am Head of English at my school, have a wealth of experience across Key Stage 2 and as a current Y6 teacher, I specialise in Key Stage 2 SATs.
+I am Head of English in a large primary school.
+I have a wealth of experience across Key Stage 2 and as a current Y6 teacher, I specialise in Key Stage 2 SATs.
 Knowing what is needed to be a success by the end of Year 6 is invaluable and transferring this knowledge is something I am passionate about.

 Working as a teacher is something I love doing.
 Seeing and helping children to progress academically and as young people is a joy everyday.